Russia's CBR defies IMF, keeps rate flat, to watch inflation

-The board of the Central Bank of Russia resolved to keep the key interest rate unchanged at 4.25% at the first policy meeting of 2021 held on February 12.
-This makes the fourth time in a row that the CBR keeps the rate flat, since September 2020, after a cutting cycle of 2 percentage points last year.
+The board of the Central Bank of Russia (CBR) resolved to keep the key interest rate unchanged at 4.25% at the first policy meeting of 2021 held on February 12.
+This makes it the fourth time in a row that the CBR has kept the rate flat since September 2020, after a cutting cycle of 2 percentage points last year.

-The CBR has expectedly defied the recommendations of the International Monetary Fund (IMF) that earlier this week suggested that the CBR has room to cut 50bp off interest rates to boost growth in the coming months despite surging inflation.
+The CBR has expectedly defied the recommendations of the International Monetary Fund (IMF) that earlier this week suggested that the CBR had room to cut 50bp off interest rates to boost growth in the coming months despite surging inflation.

 Instead, as anticipated by domestic analysts, the regulator remained focused on inflationary risks, maintained the rate flat and has walked back its previous guidance on the horizon of the monetary easing cycle.